 The 3D Printing Sneaker Revolution

-Nike’s iconic Flyknit line of sneakers was worn in the 2016 Olympics and since then, this sneakers range created with 3D printing has been perfected.
-Currently, this sneaker weighs 11g less than it used to, is more breathable and doesn’t retain water at all.
 Another frontrunner in the sneaker industry is Adidas, whose futuristic 4D Futurecraft Running Shoes provide a ‘supportive custom fit’, 4D midsole with “precisely coded performance zones” to conquer “unpredictable” terrain like “city streets” and a rubber outsole with “extraordinary traction in wet and dry conditions”.
 And that’s just a taste of 3D printing on textile for the activewear industry!

-Fabulous Future Fashion With 3D Printing Technology
+Fabulous Future Fashion with 3D Printing Technology

 LCI Barcelona School of Design and Visual Arts teaches how to combine technology and creativity to create unique masterpieces.
 According to the School’s Head of Fashion, Estel Vilaseca, “3D fashion will allow 3D printing clothes at home in the future.
-Although there is still a long way to go, it is a scenario that will be real…” The study of a 3D printing service and 3D fashion modelling in the School’s Degree in Fashion Design and the Master in Design of Footwear, Bags and Leather Goods Collection, also includes studying digital manufacturing using a 3D printing service, 3D modelling and more.
+Although there is still a long way to go, it is a scenario that will be real…” The study of a 3D printing service and 3D fashion modelling in the School’s Degree in Fashion Design and the Master’s in Design of Footwear, Bags and Leather Goods Collection, also includes studying digital manufacturing using a 3D printing service, 3D modelling and more.

 Textile Sustainability Takes Centre Stage in Fashion